PeterJackNaylor/dart-app/README.md

 # dart-app
-Project to create a collaborative dart score
+Project to create a collaborative dart score.
+Run the project with the command `python app.py`.

 ## Create geojson